KitLavis/archaeo-track/README.md

 - The user will also be able to delete logs/sheets from the terminal.
 - If the user attempts to update an area for which a log for the day already exists, they will be shown the day's log and asked if they still want to update it.
 This is to prevent data being inputted twice.
 - To do all of the above, the user must also have the ability to view all existing data from within the terminal, so that is also a feature to be implemented in the future.
+- The all time totals and daily total sheets can currently be manually updated in the program.
+The user is warned not to do this, however it is still possible.
+In future, this ability will be removed.

 #### Ease of Future Development